 Sneaky human soul.

-I mentioned that in 1967 we kindergartners had been asked to color in the new Canadian flag.
+I mentioned that in 1967 we kindergartners we had been asked to colour in the new Canadian flag.
 It's not an easy flag to draw; the maple leaf in the middle is more of a corporate clip-art logo than it is, say, a US star or a Japanese rising sun.
 Three decades later when I was on a book tour in the US and Canada and I handed out index cards and red pens to people attending the event and asked them to draw the Canadian flag.
 I was thinking a lot about Canadian identity then, and wanted to see how people in both Canada and the US saw it in their minds.
 And... basically, everyone drew a pot leaf because nobody really knew how to draw a maple leaf.
 The one truly good flag I got was from a guy in Chicago.
 I was actually kind of touched by the level of his maple leaf's draftsmanship and he said, "I didn't really do it from my head.
 I was sitting by the travel book shelf and copied one from a book."
-These days, of course, iPhones and Androids would render this drawing experience pointless.
+These days, of course, iPhones and Androids would render this drawing experience pointless.*